Giftbit/currencyapi/feature-deep-dive/reactions.md

 ### Example referral logs

-Following on our referral Reaction from earlier here's a logm where we processed our example event:
+Following on our referral Reaction from earlier here's a log where we processed our example event:

 ```json
 {